727800350/note/cs/cxx_topic/function.md

 myFunctorClass addFive(5);
 std::cout << addFive(6);
 ```
-the act of constructing an object lets you give the functor information that it can use inside the implementation of its function-like behavior(when the functor is called through operator()).
+the act of constructing an object lets you give the function object information that it can use inside the
+implementation of its function-like behavior(when the function object is called through operator()).

 [Do we have closures in C++?](https://stackoverflow.com/questions/12635184/do-we-have-closures-in-c)

-If you understand **closure as a reference to a function that has an embedded, persistent, hidden and unseparable context(memory, state).**
+If you understand **closure as a reference to a function that has an embedded, persistent, hidden and unseparable
+context(memory, state).**

 ```C++
 class summer {